vapor/vapor/Performance/README.md

 Use a fresh build directory to avoid carrying SwiftPM edited dependencies between branches.
 Package.resolved files are machine-local; the named snapshots are tracked.
-Each measured run records the actual resolutions and workspace state.
+Each run records its actual resolutions; the counter runner also records workspace selections.
+Lockfiles alone do not describe edited dependencies.
 Linux may add platform-specific interposer pins; keep that platform's actual lock with its results.

 ## Validation and limits